yash-chaudhary/ros2_sim_ws/README.md

 * Visualisation: Rviz2
 * Docker Engine / Docker Desktop

+Repository overview:
+* Dockerfile: Instructions to produce working docker image
+* entrypoint.sh: Docker container entrypoint script
+* ws_deps.yaml: Docker image dependancies downloaded from source
+* Makefile: Make commands to create/destroy docker environment
+* assets: Images/videos for README

+## UPDATE 🔄
+Success!
+Docker + ROS2 + Nav2 + Gazebo Sim + RViz2 are completely packaged!

+What was the problem?
+Short answer: gz_ros2_control binary package
+Long answer:

+**The solution: build with gz_ros2_control from source**

-## Some Pointers
+## Some VM Pointers
 It's probably best to dual boot you're computer with Ubuntu for maximum performance and efficiency.
-If you are using a VirtualBox VM, all default settings should allow everything to work.
-However, if you are running VMware Workstation, at the the time of writing this, I had to turn off 3D Acceleration to ensure Gazebo Sim would work properly (this caused many headaches as the Gazebo Sim effects the operation of the visualization in RViz)
+This option was not viable for so I used VMware Workstation 17 (free edition).
+1. Download VMware Workstation (version 17 in my case)
+2. Download Ubuntu Jammy (22.04) LTS Image (.iso) file
+3. Run through VM setup wizard and **IMPORTANTLY, DISABLE 3D acceleration in display options**  if you don't do this everything breaks
+4. NOTE: As we are disabling 3D acceleration, our simulation and visualisation will drop to very low FPS.
+So it's a better option to dual boot your computer.
+When a fix comes out such that Gazebo Sim can be rendered with 3D acceleration, the FPS should improve dramatically.

 ## ROS Packages